-- The City will make the draft of the 2019 SWMP available to the public for comment before final completion and submission to Ecology. - City staff attends monthly meetings of the local watershed group (Chambers-Clover Creek Watershed Council) and provide opportunity for feedback on City Permit activities. - Citizens volunteered more than 200 hours on projects like removing invasive plants and replanting native plants, and creek and lake water quality monitoring. - The City made the 2018 SWMP document and the 2017 Annual Report available to the public by posting on the City website and invited the public to comment.
+- The City will make the draft of the 2021 SWMP available to the public for comment before final completion and submission to Ecology. - City staff attends monthly meetings of the local watershed group (Chambers-Clover Creek Watershed Council) and provide opportunity for feedback on City Permit activities. - Citizens volunteered 100 hours monitoring lake water quality. - The City made the 2020 SWMP document and the 2019 Annual Report available to the public by posting on the City website and invited the public to comment.